-IV, we review estimates of the number of uninsured motorists in Michigan and discuss the costs they impose on others.
-In Section V, we examine some of the most important factors that affect the costs of auto insurance in Michigan relative to other states and assess the extent to which these factors have contributed to its high PIP costs.
+Our paper is organized as follows.
+In the next section, we review the data on average premiums for auto insurance in Michigan relative to other states.
+Section III examines the costs of PIP coverage and bodily injury liability coverage as these two coverages are affected by Michigan's no-fault system and affect premium rates.
+In Section IV, we review estimates of the number of uninsured motorists in Michigan and discuss the costs they impose on others.
+In Section V, we examine some of the most important factors that affect the costs of auto insurance in Michigan beyond its no-fault system and how these factors have contributed to the premiums that drivers pay.
 In Section VI, we examine the competitiveness of Michigan's auto insurance market and discuss rate regulation.
-In Section VII, we evaluate key provisions of the reform legislation and consider how it may be affecting the cost and price of auto insurance and other aspects of the market.
-Our discussion considers criticisms of the reforms that were enacted and complaints regarding the performance of the new law.
-We conclude with a summary of our findings and discuss further research that could be performed.
+In Section VII, we evaluate key provisions of the reform legislation and consider how it may be affecting the cost of auto insurance and other aspects of the market.
+Our discussion considers criticisms of the changes that were enacted and complaints regarding the performance of the new law.
+We conclude with a summary of our findings and discuss further research that could be conducted.